cpapadopoulos664/years/README.md

 Open `http://localhost:3000`.

-Progress persists in `server/data.json`.
+Progress is derived from the fixed start date (2025-10-16) and does not persist to disk.
 Day boundaries use UTC.